David B. Sykes, M.D., Ph.D.

 Harvard Medical School

-The Sykes Lab is focused on understanding myeloid development, and how this process goes awry in the setting of infection or malignancy.
-Our goal is to develop new treatments for patients with blood disorders, both benign (e.g. neutropenia), and malignant (e.g. leukemia).
+The Sykes lab aims to develop new treatments for patients with blood disorders, both benign (e.g. neutropenia), and malignant (e.g. leukemia).

 We are particularly interested in projects with a therapeutic relevance.